best-practice-and-impact/qa-of-code-guidance/book/principles.md

 ## Further reading

 Various government guidance has been developed to help you when developing analysis.
+We recommend:
-We recommend using the [Aqua book](https://www.gov.uk/government/publications/the-aqua-book-guidance-on-producing-quality-analysis-for-government) to understand guidance around assurance.
+1. The [Aqua book](https://www.gov.uk/government/publications/the-aqua-book-guidance-on-producing-quality-analysis-for-government) to understand guidance around assurance.
-We recommend using the [GSS Quality Strategy](https://gss.civilservice.gov.uk/policy-store/government-statistical-service-gss-quality-strategy/) when thinking about the quality of statistics.
+2. The [GSS Quality Strategy](https://gss.civilservice.gov.uk/policy-store/government-statistical-service-gss-quality-strategy/) when thinking about the quality of statistics.
-We recommend the [DCMS Data Ethics Framework](https://www.gov.uk/government/publications/data-ethics-framework/data-ethics-framework) when approaching any analysis.
+3. The [DCMS Data Ethics Framework](https://www.gov.uk/government/publications/data-ethics-framework/data-ethics-framework) when approaching any analysis.
-We recommend the [Communicating quality, uncertainty and change guidance](https://gss.civilservice.gov.uk/policy-store/communicating-quality-uncertainty-and-change/) whenever you must develop user-facing products.
+4. The [Communicating quality, uncertainty and change guidance](https://gss.civilservice.gov.uk/policy-store/communicating-quality-uncertainty-and-change/) whenever you must develop user-facing products.

 Each of these pieces of guidance advocate reproducibility as a core tenet of quality analysis.